 There has been a long-standing belief that bats are carriers of numerous diseases, the chief among them being rabies.
 While this can be true, the reality is that bats are not prolific spreaders of rabies by any measure.
 Instead, bats rarely if ever transmit rabies to other animals, and it’s been shown that bat colonies existing in urban areas do not contribute to the spread of rabies in the area.

 What other reasons do humans have for eliminating bats?
-Many times, humans want to feel free to explore natural places like caverns and subterranean canals without having to worry about being bitten by a bat, or having to deal with bat guano (poo).
+Many times, humans want to feel free to explore natural places like caverns, rock crevices and subterranean canals without having to worry about being bitten by a bat, or having to deal with bat guano (poo).
 It’s for this reason that so many millions of bats have been either killed or displaced—we humans can be high maintenance!

 You can’t get very far researching bat diseases without coming across something known as White Nose Syndrome.
 This disease starts as a fungus that accumulates on the noses of bats, often while they are in hibernation.
 The disease is called ‘White Nose Syndrome’ because the fungus itself is white in color, and when it covers the nose and face of the bat, it makes the bat look ‘white-nosed’.